Lakshita2002/starter-academic/content/home/experience.md

     date_end: '2020-03-01'
     description: >-

+           * Hosted various Journal Club Talk events by researchers and P.Hd students on NLP, cognitive studies and ML <br>
+           * Managed the LinkedIn page of the society as a part of the Web Reach team <br>

+  - title: 'Secretary'
+    company: 'Quiz, IITK'
+    date_start: '2020-07-01'
+    date_end: '2020-03-01'
+    description: >-

-           Hosted various Journal Club Talk events by researchers and P.Hd students on NLP, cognitive studies and ML Managed the LinkedIn page of the society as a part of the Web Reach tea
+           * Hosted various Journal Club Talk events by researchers and P.Hd students on NLP, cognitive studies and ML <br>
+           * Managed the LinkedIn page of the society as a part of the Web Reach team <br>

 design:
   columns: '2'
 ---